 ‘Probably the best week of my life!’
 (Penny Shutt, who attended the 2015 week)

-Expect a friendly group, a deepening of your sense of connectedness, a great deal of sometimes surprising writing (prose and poetry), a slowing down, some play, a lot of laughter, and an opening of your imagination and your heart.
+Expect a friendly group, a deepening of your sense of connectedness, a great deal of sometimes surprising writing (prose and poetry), a slowing down, some play, a lot of laughter, and a sense of depth, ease and restoration.

 The mornings are given over to a quiet prompted start, followed by inspiring writing tasks.
 In the evenings there are shared activities and events, often around the firepit.
 Each afternoon there will be an optional reading-back session, with feedback if wanted.
-(Also optional is generally a wake-up dance/movement/yoga/meditation session in the early morning.)
+Another optional extra is generally a wake-up dance/movement/yoga/meditation session in the early morning.

 A common word in relation to this course is ‘transformative’.